russsseeelll/Hyper-V-Web-Agent/README.md

     - On first run, the agent prompts you to select a Hyper-V switch from a text-based menu (or choose “none”) and specify two directories:
         - **ISO directory** for storing `.iso` files.
         - **VHDX directory** for creating new virtual disks by default.
+        - Optionally set a **custom port** (defaults to 7623).
+        - Optionally specify an **SSL certificate** and **private key** (PEM format) if you’d like HTTPS.
+If both paths are valid, the agent will listen over HTTPS on the chosen port.
+If either file is invalid or unreadable, you’ll see a warning or error, and the agent won’t start until corrected.
     - It then writes a JSON file named `hyperv_agent_config.json` to the same folder as the agent executable, storing these preferences.

 3. **Endpoints**: The agent listens on port `7623` by default, exposing three endpoints: